DynamicsValue/fake-xrm-easy/README.md

-## Why should my company use FakeXrmEasy?
+## Why should my company use FakeXrmEasy
 --------------------------------------------------

 FakeXrmEasy is trusted by giants and loved by developers.
 With more than 1.4M downloads of version 1, accounts for more than 20% of all the CRM SDK packages downloads, worlwide.